FrancisDonoso/w19-360420-machine-learning/ErrorAnalysis.md

 - The precision increases
 - The recall Decreases

 When we do cases like breast cancer we want a higher recall because we would never want to give somebody with breast cancer a false negative.
+Being less precise in these scenarios is better because telling someone who doesn't have cancer that they do isn't the end of the world, but telling someone they don't when they do could be the end of the world for that person.